-At one point the nonprofit I head up maintained three very large websites, one of them massive, on our own powerful tandem servers, all on a shoestring budget.
+At one point the nonprofit I head up maintained three enormous websites on our own high-end tandem servers, all on a shoestring budget.
 We were able to do that because of three phenomenal undergraduate programmers I hired, who designed and maintained systems far beyond their educational and experience levels.
-They were three extremely sharp young men.
+They were extremely sharp young men.

-Years before when one of them was in the high school computer lab, the phone rang, and the teacher said to my future programmer, “Computer services at the school board wants to talk to the student on machine 14.
+One of them once told me about an incident when he was in the high school computer lab.
+The phone rang, and the teacher said to him, “Computer services at the school board wants to talk to the student on machine 14.
 That’s you.”

-Not many of us approve of a student breaking rules, but I think we would all agree that the sort of technical, creative and analytical skills the young man was using are exactly what we need from modern education.
-In fact, in additiona to all of the many considerations I have posted here on the topic, we could also view liberal and conservative as simply rule abiding and rule breaking.
+Not many of us rule breaking in general, but I think we would all agree that the sort of technical, creative and analytical skills this young man was using, are exactly what we need from modern education.
+In addition to all of the considerations of conservative and liberal that I have posted here, we could also view the two as simply rule abiding and rule breaking.
 Conservatism generally means, ‘Do it the way it’s always been done,’ while liberal suggests, ‘Try something different.’
 Again, it’s not a question of which is correct, but when it is correct.

-Rule breaking can apply to simple things like the rules of grammar, the principals of product design, or the implementation of technical solutions; but it can also involve large, important things.
-We speak in hushed tones about the Founders of our country, forgetting that they were rule breakers; they were traitors under the laws of their day.
-Indeed, had they failed modern history books would describe them as loathsome criminals.
+Rule breaking can apply to simple things like breaking the rules of art, the principals of product design, or the traditions of science, which are approaches that we can all see as important, even essential, in the right contexts.
+But rule breaking can also involve large, important things.
+We speak in hushed tones about the Founders of our country, forgetting that they were rule breakers, traitors their own country of England.

-One illustration of the problem is the pop-culture challenge of the Kobayashi Maru from the Star Trek series: what is more important in a leader, that he can maturely accept defeat?
-Or that he won’t accept it under any circumstances, and insists there is always a solution?
+One illustration of rule breaking is the pop-culture trope of the Kobayashi Maru from the Star Trek series: what is more important in a leader, that he can stoically accept defeat?
+Or that he won’t accept defeat under any circumstances, and will fight with this last breath to find a solution?

 Zero Tolerance in Education

-Because today, my former employee would be suspended or expelled for breaking the rules.
+In today’s schools, my former employee would be suspended or expelled for rule breaking.
 School boards have developed a ‘zero tolerance’ policy toward certain kinds of misconduct.
 One of them is a zero tolerance for violating the strict limits imposed on computer use.

-To be fair, it’s because the public, the media and the legislature hold school boards to something very much like zero-tolerance: one minor scandal and the crap flies everywhere.
+To be fair, it’s because the public, the media, and the legislature all hold school boards to something very much like zero-tolerance: one minor scandal and the crap flies everywhere.

-But the upshot is that schools don’t allow students to do the embarrassing things we expect them to do.
-There’s zero tolerance for them to be kids.
+But the upshot is that schools don’t allow students to try new things, challenge the status quo, break the rules, and do exactly the embarrassing things we expect children to do.
+In effect, there’s zero tolerance for kids.

-Where it gets interesting, however, is that schools won’t allow students to bully, taunt, curse, fight, or injure another student.
+Where it gets interesting, however, is that ‘zero tolerance’ originally applied to bullying, taunting, cursing, fighting, or injuring another student.
+Which is understandable.

+Unfortunately, that ‘zero tolerance’ is completely bogus.
 Ever been to a high school football game?
 Taxpayers and spectators pay good money to see public demonstrations of bullying, taunting, fighting, and cursing.
-Oh, and don’t forget injury: in 2011, 40 students died in athletic activities, and the #1 cause of ER visits for patients 15-17 years old are sports injuries.
+And injuring: in 2011, 40 students died in athletic activities; the #1 cause of ER visits for patients 15-17 years old is sports injuries.

-In defense of sports, that’s just what it takes to play the game, and to play it fully.
+That’s just what it takes to play the game, and to play it fully, completely, and with passion.
 If kids are going to be kids, and exercise their bodies, there will always be some risk involved.

-Second, Why do we hold physical education so much higher than intellectual education?
-If we are willing to risk broken bones in sporting events, but broken rules in the computer lab, that’s a pretty strong indictment of our priorities.
+Why do we prize physical education over intellectual education?
+If we are willing to risk broken bones in sporting challenges, but not broken computers in intellectual challenges, that’s a pretty strong indictment of our priorities.

 What Kind of Toughness?

-Finally, What do we want and need in the democracy, and in the marketplace?
-Every employer wants athletic toughness and competitiveness in their new hires; but except for bouncers and body guards, what employers really want, the military included, is mental toughness.
-The brain is critical, not the brawn.
-Face it, who would you hire for your company: the kid who dutifully follows all the rules, or the one who can figure out how – and most importantly why and when – to break them?
+What do we want and need in the democracy, and in the marketplace?
+Every employer wants athletic toughness and competitiveness in their new hires; but except for bouncers and body guards, what employers really want, the military included, is mental toughness, including the ability to know when rule breaking is important, either to support the mission, or to stop the mission.
+Even in the military, the brain is critical, the brawn is secondary.
+Face it, who would you hire for your company: the kid who dutifully follows all the rules, or the one who can figure out how – and most importantly why and when – to start rule breaking?

-Zero tolerance in education means to be intolerant of education.
+Zero tolerance in education means intolerance of meaningful education.